The 5 Biggest Reasons Why Lawyers Hate Avvo Reviews

 So what exactly is Avvo?
 It's a website that rates attorneys.
-You can conduct a search by entering an attorney's name and the location where she practices.
+You can conduct a search by entering an attorney's name and the location where he or she practices.
 It also offers a referral system.
 Launched in 2006, Avvo isn't the first of its kind, but it's unique in a few respects and they're what creates the buzz.

-Peer Endorsements Are Partly Political
+Peer Reviews Are Partly Political

 Avvo rates attorneys in part based on peer endorsements given by other lawyers.
 This would seem to make it relatively easy for attorneys to get their fellow lawyers to endorse them, particularly in large firms, except for one complication.

-A lawyer has to "claim" his own Avvo profile before he can endorse another attorney.
+A lawyer has to "claim" his or her own Avvo profile before he can endorse another attorney.
 Attorney Carroll Strauss bases her complaint that "Avvo does a lousy job of rating lawyers" partly on this problem.

-Strauss commented that, "To get colleague ratings, Avvo rules require that the colleague has to get or set up his own profile.
+Strauss commented that "To get colleague ratings, Avvo rules require that the colleague has to get or set up his own profile.
 Since this isn't something most of us want to take the time to do, only the most political attorneys have these."

-Avvo Ratings Are Often Inaccurate or Inconsistent
+Avvo Ratings Are Inaccurate or Inconsistent

-Attorneys who have spent some time looking around on Avvo have noticed a peculiar aspect of the attorney rankings.
+Attorneys who have spent some time looking around on Avvo have noticed a particular aspect of the attorney rankings.
 Some inexperienced attorneys are given high rankings for no apparent reason while experienced lawyers have low rankings.

-Many complaints about Avvo revolve around the attorney's inability to control what is on his profile.
+Many complaints about Avvo revolve around the attorney's inability to control what is on the profile.
 Avvo creates a profile for each attorney whether the attorney wants one or not.
 It will not delete an attorney's profile even if the attorney files a lawsuit demanding that it be removed.

 Avvo gives attorneys a ranking that they can't control unless they want to spend hours padding their profiles with more and more positive information until something raises their scores.
-It doesn't give attorneys the ability to have information removed except possibly in instances of obscenity or spam.
+It doesn't give attorneys the ability to have information removed except in instances of obscenity or spam.

-Joining Avvo Might Be an Ethics Violation
+Joining Avvo Might Be an Ethics Violation for Lawyers

 Could joining Avvo lead to an attorney being charged with an ethics violation?
 According to South Carolina attorney Kirsten Small who conducts seminars on ethics and social networking, the South Carolina Rules of Professional Conduct impose a strict prohibition on client testimonials.